lkesteloot/unsong/unsong.md

 For just a moment, Michael and Gabriel made as if to charge.
 But then the lightning bolts struck home, the thunder crashed in a great resounding peal, and time started again.

 “Wise one!” asked Ut-Naparash.
 “Are you well?
-You seem…” Suddenly his face blanched in horror.
+You seem...”
+Suddenly his face blanched in horror.

 Thamiel floated leisurely to the ziggurat platform and landed in the center.
 The slaves threw themselves off the sides in horror and loathing, and there was a sickening cracking sound as their bodies hit the tier beneath.
 Ut-Naparash started making the complex ritual movements of the Greater Prayer to Enlil.